Maria-Alexandra-Boros/Maria-Alexandra-Boros/README.md

 <br>

 <h2>👨‍💻My Coding Journey</h2>
-⋆I'm a high school student stepping into the world of programming, driven by a passion for art and digital design.
+⋆I'm an university student stepping into the world of programming, driven by a passion for art and digital design.
 While I love creating visually stunning pieces, I'm eager to learn how to bring ideas to life by being able to build my projects from scratch.
 I believe that a strong creative vision can elevate any project, making it not just functional, but truly exceptional.
 As I develop my technical skills, I'm excited to combine them with my artistic background to create unique and impactful projects!

 <hr>